LucasJFelippo/red_rogue/README.md

 # red_fight
-A fighting game made using Unity as a university project.
+A rogue like game made using Unity as a university project.